Trump’s plan to curb teen vaping exempts some flavors

 The flavor restrictions won’t affect the larger specialty devices sold at vape shops, which typically don’t admit customers under 21.
 These tank-based systems allow users to fill the device with the flavor of their choice.
 Sales of these devices represent an estimated 40% of the U.S. vaping business, with sales across some 15,000 to 19,000 shops.

-Even with the exemption for products sold at vape shops, industry advocates were not happy with the restrictions.
-Gregory Conley of the American Vaping Association said narrower flavor options for Juul and similar devices “will result in more adults smoking.”

-Still, the new policy represents the federal government’s biggest step yet to combat a surge in teen vaping that officials fear is hooking a generation of young people on nicotine.
-In the latest government survey, more than 1 in 4 high school students reported using e-cigarettes in the previous month, despite federal law banning sales to those under 18.
+The new policy still represents the federal government’s biggest step yet to combat a surge in teen vaping that officials fear is hooking a generation of young people on nicotine.
+In the latest government survey, more than 1 in 4 high school students reported using e-cigarettes in the previous month.
 Late last month Trump signed a law raising the minimum age to purchase all tobacco and vaping products from 18 to 21 nationwide.

 Health and Human Services Secretary Alex Azar said the administration decided to exempt menthol after reviewing new data showing the flavor was not popular with teens.